-Morrison & Foerster hosted its second biennial Change from the Top diversity and inclusion event in the firm’s San Francisco office on October 10, 2019.
+Morrison & Foerster hosted its second biennial Change from the Top diversity and inclusion event at the Asian Art Museum in San Francisco on October 10, 2019.

 Change from the Top invites CEOs and general counsel from organizations across various industries to join MoFo partners in sharing best practices around diversity and inclusion.
 The program is designed to provide a unique opportunity for leaders across industries to discuss some of the biggest challenges they face in including diversity, LGBTQ+, and women in the hopes of helping organizations create and sustain more inclusive work environments.
 The program included three breakout session topics:

 These workshops covered concrete steps that organizations are taking to diversify their workforce, and the implications of the new California board - diversity requirements.
-The program featured Algorithms of Oppression: How Search Engines Reinforce Racism author Safiya Umoja Noble, who presented on “Algorithmic Bias” — the problem of bias influencing artificial intelligence and other systems that rely on algorithms — and what organizations are doing to identify and reduce that bias.
+The program featured author Safiya Umoja Noble, who presented on “Algorithmic Bias” — the problem of bias influencing artificial intelligence and other systems that rely on algorithms — and what organizations are doing to identify and reduce that bias.

 The steering committee for Change from the Top 2019 includes:

 MoFo’s inaugural Change from the Top event took place on January 30, 2017, in the firm’s New York office, with more than 100 CEOs and corporate executives in attendance.
 The event looked at ways in which corporate leaders can champion diversity within the organization, addressing such questions as: how to define diversity within a global context, how can we close the gender pay gap, and what best practices to follow to support diverse, LGBTQ+, and women talent in industries where they are underrepresented.

 MoFo’s Dario de Martino, John Owen, Bernie Pistillo, and Tony Carbone catch up with alum Keith Wetmore.